 Honestly when I first read this book I had mixed feelings of being able to relate, and thinking the book was a little too ‘hippy’ for me.
-I could relate because as I child I had a friend that I loved to play with.
+I could relate to Marie Kondo in my love for organization, because it was just a part of who I was!
+As I child I had a friend that I loved to play with.
 The only thing, is we never really played.
 She would sit on her bed and watch while I cleaned her room.
-She had an amazing Barbie house and I would sit and organize and sort the barbies and their accessories.
+She had an amazing Barbie house and I would sit and organize and sort the Barbies and their accessories.
 I LOVED it.

 The hippy part?
 It seemed a little weird to have to hold each item to see if it “sparks joy”, but in the end it made sense.
 If you just glance at the clothes in your closet or drawer, you might not find those buried items.
 Once I emptied out my closet and held each item, I could remember if I liked the item and why.
 Clothing that only matched one thing, could be worn only one way, or I never really liked how it fit was moved out.
 The same went for books, dishes, etc. If this method seems a little hippy, just try it.
+Try changing the wording and think “do I actually like or use this?” instead of asking if it “sparks joy”.
 It might actually work for you!

 It most certainly can be.
 I think a better phrase might be “Perspective Changing”.
 One of the best things that I learned is that all of our ‘stuff’ has a purpose.
 If you have an article of clothing you loved in the dressing room, but haven’t worn since, it has served it’s purpose by bringing you joy right there in the dressing room.
 Gifts that you didn’t really appreciate or don’t need: It served the purpose of bringing the gift-giver joy.
 Some items continue to serve a purpose in our lives (favorite articles of clothing, and other items that we use on a daily basis) while other things have served their purpose and don’t need to be kept around anymore.

 Also, this method is developed by a single woman who lives by herself.
 If I did that, I’m pretty sure my home could stay completely clutter-free.
-Because I have many other people involved in this process, I have to understand that clutter will build up again (hence, the 6 month rotation) so that I can tackle the problems while they are still small and manageable.
+Because I have many other people involved in this process, I have to understand that clutter will build up again (hence, my 6 month deep cleaning rotation) so I can tackle the problems while they are still small and manageable.
 I am excited to teach my children these principles and see how it impacts them.
-I have some children who have no problem getting rid of garbage, and others save everything.
+I have some children who have no problem getting rid of garbage, and others who save everything.

 I have a goal to keep my house orderly enough that anyone could come in and pick up right where I left off.
 I hate when we move and have those 2 or 3 boxes at the end that you just shove all the random stuff into.
 My goal with implementing this method is that I won’t have those boxes should we ever move again.
 The whole purpose of Marie Kondo’s book is to only keep things that bring you joy.

-As I mentioned before, because of the nature of my life situation, I have to accept that this will be somewhat of an ongoing process.
+Because of the nature of my life situation, I have to accept that this will be somewhat of an ongoing process.
 My end goal in all of this though is to eliminate piles.
 Although organized, I constantly have piles of things to be sorted and put away.
-If everything has it’s spot, there will be no piles.
+If everything has its spot, there should be no piles.
 Rooms will stay clean.
 We will of course get toys and games out and play with them, but then they will get put away and the room becomes clean again.
 By the end of my next 6 month rotation, I want all piles eliminated.
 I can’t even tell you how excited I am!